Anja Rubik

-Anja Rubik (born Anna Helena Rubik; 12 June 1983) is a Polish model, activist, philanthropist and entrepreneur.
+Anja Rubik (born Anna Helena Rubik; 12 June 1983) is a Polish supermodel, activist, philanthropist and entrepreneur.
 She is one of the most prominent models of the 20th and 21st century, continuously featuring on magazine covers, as well as runways and campaigns for the most notable fashion houses.
 By 2009, Rubik was dubbed a "top model" by French Vogue and continues to influence the fashion industry.

 Rubik is the founder of SEXEDpl, a foundation that builds and promotes comprehensive sex education in Poland.
 Rubik also plays a substantial role in supporting the women's rights movement as well as the LGBT+ community in Poland, as an activist and public speaker.
-She lives and works between New York City, Paris and Warsaw.
+She lives and works between Paris, New York City and Warsaw.

 Early life

 Rubik was born in Rzeszów, Poland.
 In 1983, she and her parents, both doctors of veterinary medicine, moved to Greece.
 They later moved to Winnipeg in Manitoba, Canada and, further, to Umtata in Transkei, South Africa.
 In 1994, they moved back to Poland to Częstochowa, where Rubik attended school.
 At thirteen she took part in the Elite Model Look, and later joined the D'ivision Model Agency.
 At the age of seventeen, Anja moved to Paris where she completed her education at a British high school, École Bilingue, and where she continued her modelling career.
 In 2003, she moved to New York City where she continues to live and work, dividing her time between the United States, Paris and Warsaw.
 Her family still lives in Poland.